 Questions to Ask Your Treating Doctors:

-- Will this treatment method help improve my quality of life?
+- Will this dental treatment method help improve my quality of life?

-- Do they know what are the physiologic functional post surgical parameters of a successful jaw joint surgery is?
+- Dos the treating dentist know what are the physiologic functional post surgical parameters of a successful jaw joint surgery is?

 Read more on: